- Program Overview

 C. Course Requirements

 Students are required to complete 31 graduate credits in the Computer Science Department.
-There are no specific courses required other than a thesis or project, with the stipulation that the proficiency requirements must be satisfied.
-Students can take up to 4 credits of CSE 587 (at most two courses) to fill in missing proficiency requirements.
-All seven proficiency requirements must be satisfied by the time of M.S. certification for the advanced project and thesis option.
-Graduate courses in five of seven proficiency areas must be completed by the time of M.S. certification for special projects option.
+There are no specific courses required other than a thesis or project.
+Students should complete at least one course in 3 of 4 breadth areas, each of which comprise of 5-6 graduate courses.
+Breadth areas are described in the Graduate Student handbook, which is accessible from the CS graduate program website https://www.cs.stonybrook.edu/students/Graduate-Programs..
+Students can take up to 4 credits of CSE 587 (at most two courses) to fill in any missing CS proficiency identified at the time of admission to the program.
 A list of graduate courses is provided in the course compendium at the end of this section.

 D. Grade Point Average